raahatg21/Digit-Recognition-MNIST-Dataset-with-Keras/README.md

   All implementations are made using **Keras**.
 This example was inspired by the book **Deep Learning with Python** written by Keras author Francois Chollet.

+  The files are created in Google Colab.
+Link is included.

   Author: Raahat Gupta
   Date: 22/08/2018